 What is Melasma?

 Melasma is a common skin condition that causes brown patches on the face or forearms.
 It is thought to be caused by overexposure to the sun or hormonal changes and is usually more likely to occur in female patients.
 Those with darker skin are also more prone to the disease.
 TruDerm offers a variety of treatments that can help but typically the first form of treatment will be educating patients on how to protect their skin from the sun.
-If you are unhappy with the look of your skin, call our Allen, TX practice today to set up a one-on-one consultation with one of our providers.
+If you are unhappy with the look of your skin, call our Allen and Plano, TX practice today to set up a one-on-one consultation with one of our providers.
 We will be happy to help get your skin back on track to create a balanced and glowing appearance.

 Our providers can usually diagnose melasma based upon the appearance of your skin.
 We may want to examine your skin with a Wood’s lamp to help guide the treatment.
 In some cases, melasma can look like another skin condition.
 If this is the case, a skin biopsy may need to be taken during your visit.